 What is the future use of Rare Earth Metals?

 - The global demand for automobiles, consumer electronics, energy-efficient lighting, and catalysts is expected to rise rapidly over the next decade.
-REMs are critical raw material for future of these technologies/industries.
+REMs are critical raw materials for the future of these technologies/industries.

 - Rare earth magnet demand is expected to increase due to the rise in demand for rechargeable batteries.